 Within our BSc Environmental Science I currently convene, and teach all or much of, the following modules: Tutorials in Environmental Science, Global Environmental Change: Part 1 and Part 2, and… read more

-I am interested in various aspects of atmospheric and climate science, often in the context of tropical Asia.
-My research mainly involves analysis of a combination of modelled and observational… read more
+I am interested in various aspects of atmospheric and climate science, often in the context of tropical Asia and Malaysia.
+My research mainly involves analysis of a combination of modelled and… read more

 Within our BSc Environmental Science I currently convene, and teach all or much of, the following modules: Tutorials in Environmental Science, Global Environmental Change: Part 1 and Part 2, and Environmental Modelling.
 I also teach parts of Global Environmental Processes and Environmental Data Analysis.